 If you're curious to see what could be mucking with your sperm, read on and make the appropriate changes to get your sexual health back on track.
-Hernandez-Rey and Joseph Clark, MD, a urologist at Penn State Health Milton S. Hershey Medical Center highlighted the most common blunders you might be making.
+Hernandez-Rey and Joseph Clark, M.D.—a urologist at Penn State Health Milton S. Hershey Medical Center—highlight the most common blunders you might be making.

-Note: It'll take about three months for you to see the benefits; that's the time it takes for sperm to mature and make it out during ejaculation, Hernandez-Rey explains.
+Note: It'll take about three months for you to experience benefits and positive changes to your sexual health; that's the time it takes for sperm to mature and make it out during ejaculation, Hernandez-Rey explains.

 Alcohol's affect on sperm is more widespread and less specific than some of the other causes on this list.
-"First, alcohol itself is a toxin and causes oxygen-free radicals that can destroy sperm," Hernandez-Rey says.
+"First, alcohol itself is a toxin that causes oxygen-free radicals, which can destroy sperm," Hernandez-Rey says.
 Of course, it can also hurt your liver.
-"A damaged liver can't remove toxins from your body—toxins that can destroy sperm cells," he adds.
+"A damaged liver can't remove toxins from your body—toxins that can also destroy sperm cells," he adds.
 "It’s a chain effect."

-And while there's some research suggesting moderate amounts of alcohol are good for your sperm quality, Clark adds, there's far more damning evidence for heavy alcohol use and its ability to decrease your sperm quality.
+And while there's some research suggesting moderate amounts of alcohol (a glass of red wine here and there) are good for your sperm quality, Clark adds, there's far more damning evidence for heavy alcohol use and its ability to decrease your sperm quality.
 How much is too much?
 If you're having more than three drinks a day, your swimmers are at risk, Clark says.
 What's worse, chronic alcohol use ramps up the conversion of testosterone to estradiol—the primary female sex hormone.
 And we don't need to school you in science for you to know that's not a good thing for your sperm...

 Recreational drugs and prescription medications aren't just messing with your head.
 Marijuana seems innocuous enough, but it can really take a toll on your manhood.
 "Most studies suggest smoking marijuana affects sperm quality, mainly by decreasing testosterone levels," Clark says.
 The more you smoke, the more you lower your testosterone levels inside the testicle itself, which is where your sperm is made.

 Chronic opioids like oxycodone or hydrocodone, used for, say, people with chronic back pain, can decrease testosterone levels and degrade sperm production.
-Long-term use suppresses the pituitary gland and the release of the luteinizing hormone, which stimulates your testicles to produce testosterone (and triggering the physical characteristics that make you manly).
+Long-term use suppresses the pituitary gland and the release of the luteinizing hormone, which stimulates your testicles to produce testosterone and triggers the physical characteristics that make you manly.
 Ultimately, this can cause male hypogonadism—the underproduction of sperm or testosterone, or both.

 However, "Cocaine is one of the worst offenders because it constricts blood vessels, including those that supply blood to the testicles," says Hernandez-Rey.
 "Without a normal influx of blood, you rob your supply of oxygen and nutrients, leaving you with atrophied testicles that can't produce sperm.
 Not quite the definition of manliness.